 We told the lady about the situation and our passports, she phoned someone and discussed the matter with him, and then told us that she can confirm the bus tickets for us, and the rest will be our responsibility.
 Finally, we booked two tickets for 900 Thai baht from Hat Yai to Kuala Lumpur.
 We were told that the journey will be 8 hours long including the time spent at the immigration check points at the border.

 Hat Yai to Kaula Lumpur by Bus

-The bus waits for all passengers at the border, and the luggage is also checked for security purpose.
+The bus waits for all passengers at the border, and the luggage is also scanned for security purpose.
 At the immigration counter, there is a separate line for foreigners and separate line for locals who hold permanent border cards.
-Anyways, the process was just easy and smooth, and it took around 30 minutes to get cleared from both the Thai and Malaysian immigration check points.
+Anyways, the process was just easy and smooth, and it took around 30 minutes to get cleared from both the Thai and Malaysian immigration.

 Padang Besar to Kuala Lumpur

 After entering Malaysia, the bus driver took a stop for lunch in Malaysia, and there was a great restaurant with buffet and self service.
 It was not so expensive, we just did our complete lunch for 15 RM (Malaysian Ringgits) for two persons.
 The rest of the journey was amazing, because we saw a lot of scenes.
 On the way to Kuala Lumpur, you’ll see Ipoh and Penang, and all the way, you’ll see green places, hills, mountains and beautiful rivers, roads are also very clean and smooth.

 Note: while going to Malaysia from Thailand, we already had Malaysian visas on our passports, which we obtained from the Malaysian consulate in Karachi.
 I’m not sure about visa on arrival for any country, so you should check that before trying to cross the border.